 The aim of the course is to present different techniques of microscopy (optical, electronic and scanning probe) also applied in lab-on-a-chip systems.
 After following this course, the students will acquire basic know-how in microscopy and the capability to select suitable approaches to image biological samples.
 The course is ideally linked to those dealing with the need of imaging, i.e. molecular and cellular biology, etc.

-The course provides description of the imaging techniques applied to biology.
-Some basic notions of geometrical optics are functional to detailed description of optical microscopes.
+The course provides a description of the imaging techniques applied to biology.
+Some basic notions of geometrical optics are functional to the detailed description of optical microscopes.
 Confocal microscopy and related techniques (FRAP, FRET, FLIM) will be extensively treated together with more recent developments in super-resolution techniques, in particular SIM, PALM, STORM, STED.
 Some practical experience in cell staining will be given.
 Electron microscopies (SEM, TEM, Cryo-TEM) will be presented underlying the different investigations on biological samples that can be carried out.
 Atomic Force Microscopy (AFM) will be also presented as a versatile approach for measuring mechanical properties of biological samples.
 The course will be concluded with a part focused on lab-on-a-chip and lab-on-cell systems for high throughput analyses, disposable and low-cost devices as promising applications in biotechnology.
-During the course some visits to facilities equipped with the described instruments will be organized.
-In a laboratory of microfluidics practical experience will be carried out on micro-devices in the contest of lab-on-a-chip design.
+During the course, some virtual visits to facilities equipped with the described instruments will be organized.
+In a laboratory of microfluidics, virtual practical experience will be carried out on micro-devices in the contest of lab-on-a-chip design.

 Prerequisites for admission

 All the theoretical and practical lectures will be delivered synchronously on ZOOM platform.
 Archive and Notices on Ariel.